nasd4q/while-preparing-for-ocp/remember those/language features.md

 * Member, local and anonymous (aka "proper") inner classes cannot be static ("Member" !) nor define static fields or methods.
 * Local inner classes have no access to local vars, except for those vars which are final or effectively final.
 * Static "nested" classes cannot access the enclosing class instance (ie _non static_) variables.
+* "A non static inner class may have static members.
+If you make them final."
+(Enthuware)

 #### static members